 - Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
 If the proposed research includes a clinical trial, briefly state the clinical intervention, subject populations(s), and phase of the clinical trial.
-LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions. - Biospecimen Resource Statement (one page-limit): Provide a brief statement regarding whether the proposed research will require the use of prostate cancer biospecimens, and, if so, whether the resources available through the PCRP-funded PCBN (http://prostatebiorepository.org/) were considered as a source of samples for the proposed study. - For New Investigators only: Provide the PI's biographical sketch and attach a letter, signed by the PI and Department Chair, Dean, or equivalent official, verifying that the PI will have met the eligibility requirements at the application submission deadline.
-The letter should clearly state that the PI: - Has the freedom to pursue independent research goals without formal mentorship; - Has not previously received a PCRP Idea Development Award and/or Health Disparity Research Award; and - Is an independent, early-career investigator within 10 years after completion of his/her terminal degree by the time of the application submission deadline (excluding time spent in residency or on family medical leave).
+LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
+An invitation to submit is not required. - For New Investigators only: Provide the PI's biographical sketch and attach a letter, signed by the PI and Department Chair, Dean, or equivalent official, verifying that the PI will have met the eligibility requirements by the application submission deadline.
+The letter should clearly state that the PI: - Has the freedom to pursue independent research goals without formal mentorship; - Has not previously received a PCRP Idea Development Award and/or Health Disparity Research Award; and - Is an independent, early-career investigator within 10 years after completion of their terminal degree by the time of the application submission deadline (excluding time spent in residency or on family medical leave).
 Time spent as a postdoctoral fellow is not excluded.
 Provide an explanation for any lapses in research time or appointments.